 There are several techniques and products you can use to make a stamped surface less slippery when wet.
 One of the standard methods involves mixing a nonslip additive such as SureCrete’s SureGrip, H&C SharkGrip or Matcrete’s Rhino Grip into the water- or solvent-based acrylic sealer before rolling it on.
 You can also broadcast more of the ground-up polymer onto the wet surface while the sealer is still tacky.
 Some products are available in different particle sizes for more traction or less.

 But “less slippery” does not mean slip-free.
 “We’ve found that these products work OK,” says Tim Kisielnicki, president of Colorado Flatwork Inc., Colorado Springs, a sentiment echoed by many other contractors across the country.
 “They improve the surface, but by no means do you then have a nonslip surface.”

-He says he’s tried adding glass beads, silica, sand and aluminum oxide to sealers and they all work about the same.
-“They help but the surface is still slippery.”
+He says he’s tried adding glass beads, silica, sand and aluminum oxide to sealers for fixing slippery stamped concrete and they all work about the same.
+“They help, but the surface is still slippery.”

 Kisielnicki says he’s had more success broadcasting nonslip additives onto wet sealers than mixing the two together.
 However, he found that, to get enough texture on the surface to effectively work, he had to add so much product that it discolored the surface, creating an unappealing white powder-like film.